Epilepsy In Your Pet

 How Soon Should I Start To Think About Continuous Medications For My Pet ?

 This is a difficult question to answer.
-I generally suggest that dogs and cats receive anti-seizure medications if they have had two or more seizures within an 8-week period or two or more cluster seizures within a 12-week period.
-Dogs and cats that show unusually severe ictal or post ictal periods should also begin medication.
-How frequently, if ever, that owners can tolerate the sight of seizure behavior in their pets is also a major factor for many pet owners.
+I generally suggest that dogs and cats receive anti-seizure medications if they have had two or more seizures within an 12-week period or two or more cluster seizures (acute repetitive seizures) within a 4 week period.
+Dogs and cats that show unusually severe ictal or postictal periods should also begin medication.
+How frequently - if ever - that an owner can tolerate the sight of seizure behavior in their pet is also a major decision factor for many owners.

 What Medications Are Available To Treat Epilepsy In Pets ?

 Phenobarbital is the most commonly used drug to treat epilepsy in

 dogs and cats.